apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 compression-level            6                                                      The level of compression to compress event.
 0 = no compression and 1-9 is compression.
 The higher the number the more compression ssl                          false                                                  Set to true to enable SSL for this AvroSink.
 When configuring SSL, you can optionally set a "truststore", "truststore-password", "truststore-type", and specify whether to "trust-all-certs". trust-all-certs              false                                                  If this is set to true, SSL server certificates for remote servers (Avro Sources) will not be checked.
 This should NOT be used in production because it makes it easier for an attacker to execute a man-in-the-middle attack and "listen in" on the encrypted connection. truststore                   --                                                     The path to a custom Java truststore file.
 Flume uses the certificate authority information in this file to determine whether the remote Avro Source's SSL authentication credentials should be trusted.
-If not specified, the default Java JSSE certificate authority files (typically "jssecacerts" or "cacerts" in the Oracle JRE) will be used. truststore-password          --                                                     The password for the specified truststore. truststore-type              JKS                                                    The type of the Java truststore.
-This can be "JKS" or other supported Java truststore type. exclude-protocols            SSLv3                                                  Space-separated list of SSL/TLS protocols to exclude.
+If not specified, then the global keystore will be used.
+If the global keystore not specified either, then the default Java JSSE certificate authority files (typically "jssecacerts" or "cacerts" in the Oracle JRE) will be used. truststore-password          --                                                     The password for the truststore.
+If not specified, then the global keystore password will be used (if defined). truststore-type              JKS                                                    The type of the Java truststore.
+This can be "JKS" or other supported Java truststore type.
+If not specified, then the global keystore type will be used (if defined, otherwise the defautl is JKS). exclude-protocols            SSLv3                                                  Space-separated list of SSL/TLS protocols to exclude.
 SSLv3 will always be excluded in addition to the protocols specified. maxIoWorkers                 2 * the number of available processors in the machine  The maximum number of I/O worker threads.
 This is configured on the NettyAvroRpcClient NioClientSocketChannelFactory.
 ==========================   =====================================================  ===========================================================================================